Reasonable Accommodations on Placement

 Personal emergency evacuation plan are advisable for students with a physical, medical or sensory disability were mobility is affected in navigating the many buildings students have to navigate in any placement situation in which a student is placed.
 This is will be identified in the needs assessment process carried out by the Disability Service.
 In conjunction with the Placement Safety Officer and the building owners in which the student is placed a Personal Emergency Evacuation Plan will be put in place.
 Further details can be found at: Personal Emergency Evacuation Plan.

-Management of Risk for Students with DisabilitiesThese guidelines have been developed by the Disability Service within Trinity College Dublin, to propose a format for the interaction between the students registered with the Disability Service, Disability Service staff, college services and academic departments, with the aim of facilitating the participation of students with disabilities within the practical elements of their chosen courses and college life.
+Management of Risk for Students with DisabilitiesThese guidelines have been developed by the Disability Service within Trinity College Dublin, to propose a format for the interaction between the students registered with the Disability Service, Disability Service staff, University supports and academic departments, with the aim of facilitating the participation of students with disabilities within the practical elements of their chosen courses and university life.

-The process outlined within these guidelines is proposed to be part of the overall needs assessment process, which is carried out with students when they register with the Disability Service within TCD (http://www.tcd.ie/disability/current/registration.php).
+The process outlined within these guidelines is proposed to be part of the overall needs assessment process, which is carried out with students when they apply for reasonable accommodation with the Disability Service within TCD.

 Further details can be found at: Guidelines for the Management of Risk for Students and Staff with Disabilities.